-Entrance through the traditional Lakeland porch, with traditional slate flagged floor this space is ideal for coats, boots and outdoor gear.
-From the porch, immediate entrance into the lovely and airy sitting room with comfortable seating, large open fireplace, antique alcove cupboards, panelling, a window seat, period fire surround and shuttered windows.
+Entrance through the traditional porch, with slate flagged floor this space is ideal for coats, boots and outdoor gear.
+From the porch, immediate entrance into sitting room with comfortable seating & open fireplace.
 To keep all visitors entertained there's a TV, DVD player, collection of DVDs, books and board games hidden away too.

-From the sitting room entrance into the slate flagged hallway leading off in various directions, mind you head here are the original door frames are quite low.
-There's a large fitted country kitchen to the right with tall larder fridge, microwave, double electric oven, hob and dishwasher.
-Extending from the kitchen is the formal dining room, seating 8 with decorative beams, feature period fireplace, window seat and shutters.
+From the sitting room entrance into the slate flagged hallway leading off in various directions, mind your head here, the original door frames are quite low.
+There's a large country kitchen to the right with larder fridge, microwave, double electric oven, hob and dishwasher.
+Extending from the kitchen is the dining room, seating 8 with beamed ceiling, feature fireplace & window seat.

-Across from the kitchen guests have access to a utility room with freezer, washing machine & tumble dryer.
-There's also another access door here leading to the rear yard.
+Guests also have access to a utility room with freezer, washing machine & tumble dryer.

-Up the stairs there are four wonderful bedrooms, most enjoying super views towards the lake and fells, plenty of bathrooms and a sunroom/studio.
+Up the stairs there are four bedrooms, plenty of bathrooms and a small sunroom.

 Bedroom 1 - double bed with adjacent bathroom with shower & W.C.

-Bedroom 2 - super king size bed (or twin single beds) with adjacent bathroom with shower & W.C.
+Bedroom 2 - super king size bed or two 3ft twin single beds with adjacent bathroom with shower & W.C.

 Bedroom 3 - double bed, en suite shower room & W.C.

-Bedroom 4 - king size bed (or twin 2'6'' single beds) with adjacent bathroom with shower and separate W.C.
+Bedroom 4 - king size or two 2ft 6 twin beds with adjacent bathroom with shower and separate W.C.